Educational game app Babaoo

 The question of escaping AI, and more specifically ChatGPT already seems outdated.
 Banned by some schools, ChatGPT is on the contrary considered by others as a pedagogical tool.

-IA in education: how to make the most of it
+IA in education: how to use it in class?

 How can the education sector integrate these intelligent tools for the benefit of everyone, teachers and students alike?